-- Note Parking control sign is defined in the dictionary. - (2) If the area indicated by a people with disabilities road marking is in an area to which a parking control sign applies in accordance with rule 335, the road marking applies in the same way as it would apply if it were not in that area, and the parking control sign does not apply to the area indicated by the road marking. - Note People with disabilities road marking is defined in rule 203.
+(2) If the area indicated by a people with disabilities road marking is in an area to which a parking control sign applies in accordance with rule 335, the road marking applies in the same way as it would apply if it were not in that area, and the parking control sign does not apply to the area indicated by the road marking.

+People with disabilities road marking is defined in rule 203.

-334. How parking control signs apply to a length of road
+334-How parking control signs apply to a length of road

-(1) If a parking control sign applies to a length of road and there are parking bays on the length of road, the sign applies only to the parking bays, unless information on or with the sign indicates otherwise.
+(1) If a permissive parking sign, bicycle parking sign or motor bike parking sign, or a zone sign mentioned in Division 5 of Part 12, applies to a length of road and there are parking bays on the length of road, the sign applies only to the parking bays, unless information on or with the sign indicates otherwise.

-Note Parking bay, parking control sign and with are defined in the dictionary.
+Parking bay and with are defined in the dictionary.